 Debt Financing in Project Finance Model – One Debt Issue with Simple Sculpting

-I have made an exercise for adding debt financing to a model.
-The exercise begins with EBITDA and includes using a flexible method of up-front or pro-rata equity financing, computing IDC which causes a circular reference, creating repayments and debt sizing using sculpting with a given DSCR and programming equations for a DSRA account.
-I put the video explanation where I worked through the blank titles can created equations in the video below the button.
+This web page includes a project finance model exercise that allows you to work through the financing section of a model.
+The exercise begins with EBITDA along with capital expenditures and explains project financing funding including a flexible method of up-front or pro-rata equity financing, computing IDC which causes a circular reference, creating repayments and debt sizing using sculpting with a given DSCR and programming equations for a DSRA account.
+I have tried to explain issues in project finance funding using a step by step approach.
+I addition to the written descriptions, I have included a video explanation where I worked through the file with blank titles and describe various equations.
+This case uses a copy and paste macro to resolve circular references associated with interest during construction, fees and the DSRA.
 If you are not using the video or the instructions below, please note that you should should use the horrible iteration button when it comes to items that cause circular references.

 Part 1: Overview of Exercise, Colouring and Interpolate

 After you open the file, I suggest that you look over the inputs and the structure that is defined by the input titles.
 The given inputs are shown in the screenshot below.
 You can first open the generic macros file (link provided) and format the colours of the inputs as well as the different sections (press CNTL, ALT, C).
 This will make make some nice colours — please do not waste time colouring and formatting.
 I used an annual time line (not the typical case where you would put the construction in months) to save a bit of time.
 The EBITDA input has an option for P50 or P90 so we can later compute the tariff from the P50, while the debt sizing may come from either the P50 or the P90.
 The inputs include funding options with different up-front percentages; it has debt sizing from the DSCR and sculpting; it has changing interest rates and it has a funded DSRA.

 Part 2: Enter Time Line Switches and Dates